TeemuKoivisto/prosemirror-react-typescript-example/example-app/README.md

 # Example app

-This is an example app to show how to link a local editor library to a React app.
+This is an example app to show how to use the editor libraries in a React app.

-See the instructions in minimal-deployable to run this.
+See the instructions in the root README.md how to run this.

 ## Commands